 The REIT's debt strategy is to have secured mortgage financing with a term to maturity that is appropriate in relation to the lease maturity profile of the portfolio and then to put such debt in place, when appropriate, by interest-only financings.
 REIT management prefers fixed rate financings or floating rate financings with a cap.
-As such, 93.2% of the REIT's senior debt benefits from interest rate protection (76.1% in the form of a swap and 17.1% in the form of a cap).
+As such, 91.2% of the REIT's senior debt benefits from interest rate protection (68.0% in the form of a swap and 23.1% in the form of a cap).
 Management's preference is to have staggered debt maturities to mitigate interest rate risk and limit refinancing exposure in any particular period.
-With no financial institution representing more than 30% of the REIT's senior debt commitment, the REIT has a diversified base of senior debt providers.
+With no financial institution representing more than 34% of the REIT's senior debt commitment, the REIT has a diversified base of senior debt providers.

-The Operating Policies in the REIT's Declaration of Trust were amended in January 2016 to change the maximum indebtedness of the REIT from 55% to 60% of Gross Book Value.
-At December 31, 2016, the REIT's debt to book value was 51.3% or 47.5% net of the \$13.5 million of cash available (including the REIT's interest in the partnerships).
+The Operating Policies in the REIT's Declaration of Trust sets the maximum indebtedness of the REIT at 60% of Gross Book Value.
+At December 31, 2017, the REIT's debt to book value was 50.0% and, net of the \$25.7 million of cash available (including the REIT's interest in the partnerships) debt to book value stands at 46.2%.

-Key performance indicators in the management of our debt are summarized in the following table, which also take into account the interests the REIT has in all assets held in partnerships.
+Key performance indicators in the management of the REIT's debt are summarized in the following table, which also take into account the interests the REIT has in all assets held in partnerships.